Maureen O'Sullivan: Film career

 By 1960, O'Sullivan believed she had permanently retired.
 However, actor Pat O'Brien encouraged her to take a part in summer stock, and the play A Roomful of Roses opened in 1961.
 It led to her Broadway debut in Never Too Late with costar Paul Ford.
-Shortly after it opened, Farrow died of a heart attack.
+Shortly after it opened, John Farrow died of a heart attack.
 O'Sullivan stuck with acting after Farrow's death; she was the Today Girl for NBC for a while, then made the movie version of Never Too Late (1965) for Warner Bros.
 She was also an executive director of a bridal consulting service, Wediquette International.

 In June and July 1972, O'Sullivan was in Denver, Colorado, to star in the Elitch Theatre production of Butterflies are Free with Karen Grassle and Brandon deWilde.
-The show ended on 1 July 1972.
+The show ended on July 1, 1972.

 When her daughter, actress Mia Farrow, became involved with Woody Allen both professionally and romantically, she appeared in Allen's Hannah and Her Sisters, playing Farrow's mother.
 She had roles in Peggy Sue Got Married (1986) and the science fiction oddity Stranded (1987).
 In 1994, she appeared with Robert Wagner and Stefanie Powers in Hart to Hart: Home Is Where the Hart Is, a feature-length made-for-TV movie with the wealthy husband-and-wife team from the popular weekly detective series Hart to Hart.

 Personal life

-O'Sullivan's first husband was Australian-American writer, award-winning director and Catholic convert John Villiers Farrow, from 12 September 1936 until his death on 28 January 1963.
-She and Farrow had seven children: Michael Damien (1939–1958), Patrick Joseph (Patrick Villiers Farrow, 1942–2009), Maria de Lourdes Villiers (Mia Farrow, b.
-1945), John Charles (b.
-1946), Prudence Farrow (b.
-1948), Stephanie Farrow (b.
-1949) and Theresa Magdalena "Tisa" Farrow (b.
-1951).
+O'Sullivan's first husband was Australian-American writer, award-winning director and Catholic convert John Villiers Farrow, from September 12, 1936, until his death on January 27, 1963.
+She and Farrow had seven children: Michael Damien, Patrick Joseph (Patrick Villiers Farrow), Maria de Lourdes Villiers (Mia Farrow), John Charles, Prudence Farrow, Stephanie Farrow and Theresa Magdalena "Tisa" Farrow.
 Mia Farrow gave two of her children, Dylan and Ronan, the middle name of O'Sullivan.